abesto/clox-rs/NOTES.md

 * Optimized negation to mutate the stack value in place, for about a 1.22x speedup.
 Also did the same for binary operations; strangely, addition (the only one I tested) only sped up by about 1.02x, if that (significant of noise on the measurement).
 * TODO ternary operator
 * STRETCH: add error handling to user code
+* TODO add a `Value` variant that holds a reference to a string value kept alive somewhere else (Chapter 19)
+  * Doing this with lifetimes seems (almost?) impossible: `VM` has both a `Chunk` and a stack, and its stack may have values from multiple chunks, so there's no good `a` for a `Value<'a>`. `Rc` is probably a sane solution to this, but I want to see what future memory management shenanigans we get up to before implementing this.

 # Dependencies